berty/weshnet/docs/apis/protocoltypes.md

 ### AccountContactRequestAccepted
-This event should be followed by an AccountGroupJoined event This event should be followed by GroupAddMemberDevice and GroupAddDeviceSecret events within the AccountGroup AccountContactRequestAccepted indicates that a contact request has been accepted
+This event should be followed by an AccountGroupJoined event This event should be followed by GroupAddMemberDevice and GroupAddDeviceChainKey events within the AccountGroup AccountContactRequestAccepted indicates that a contact request has been accepted

 | Field | Type | Label | Description |